thomasfowlerFIS/phase-0-macos-env-system/README.md

 ### Check your work

 Install Slack for Mac and enable desktop notifications for Slack.
-One week before your start date, you will receive an invitation to join the Flatiron School workspace, `flatiron-school.slack.com`.
+One week before your start date, you will receive an invitation to join the Academy Xi workspace, `academyxi.slack.com`.
 You’ll also receive a welcome email with information about channels you should join. -->